scylladb/sphinx-scylladb-theme/docs/source/deployment/previews.rst

 Pull requests previews
 ======================

-.. warning:: This feature is under beta testing and only available for a selected number of projects.
+.. caution:: This feature is under beta testing and only available for a selected number of projects.

 We use `AWS Amplify <https://docs.amplify.aws/>`_ to build a preview site for the docs every time someone sends a pull request that updates the docs folder.